MaykiHu/cse482-21sp-Immunization-Campaign/README.md

     from React and only needs to be done ONCE, the first time

 Opening the Project (subsequent steps):
-1. Run backServer.py (see Back End for any additional installations if cannot run)
+1. Run backServer.py in backend folder (see Back End for any additional steps if cannot run)
 2. In terminal, cd to website folder (if not already in it)
 3. In terminal, run "npm start"
     -This will automatically start and popup the website shortly on localhost:3000